veralestina/creating-vm/README.md

 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/gotoresourcegroup.png" height="50%" width="50%" alt="Go to Resource Group"/>
 </p>
 <p>
-We need to create a rource group in order to create a virtual machine, so we are going to click on the 'Create' button like below to create our Resource Group.
+We need to create a resource group in order to create a Virtual Machine, so we are going to click on the 'Create' button like below to create our Resource Group.
 </p>
 <br />
 <p>
 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/clickcreateforresourcegroup.png" height="50%" width="50%" alt="Click Create Resource Group"/>
 </p>
 <p>
 It will open to a page that looks similar to below.
-Fill out the the page, make sure to pick the location that works best for you, depending on what your needs are and what the cost will be.
+Fill out the page, make sure to pick the location that works best for you, depending on what your needs are and what the cost will be.
 Once everything is filled out, click 'Create'.
 </p>
 <br />